ns1/cert-manager-webhook-ns1/README.md

 ### Troubleshooting

+If things aren't working, check the logs in the main `cert-manager` pod first, they are pretty communicative.
+Check logs from the other `cert-manager-*` pods and the `cert-manager-webhook-ns1` pod.

 If you've generated a `Certificate` but no `CertificateRequest` is generated, the main `cert-manager` pod logs should show why any action was skipped.